.. ....

 Aitchison's sons George and John had worked together as pianoforte makers.

-were now living at 6 Pitt Street St Pancras within a few hundred yards
+now living at 6 Pitt Street St Pancras within a few hundred yards of the

 unfortunately died within three days of birth.
 The

-family were now living at 7 Charles Street St Pancras.George and Ellen's
+family were now living at 7 Charles Street St Pancras.The family appeared

 family had now moved to 4 Gresse Street off Rathbone Place.
-George himself
+Their last

 John Aitchison married

-died in 1849.
-He had established an Undertakers in nearby Henry Street
+Isaacs died in 1849.
+He had established an Undertakers in nearby Henry

-St Pancras.
-John Aitchison took over the Isaac's business and move into
+Street St Pancras.
+John Aitchison took over the Isaac's business and move

-43 Henry Street with wife Ellen and her three children.
-John expanded the
+into 43 Henry Street with wife Ellen and her three children.
+John expanded

 By

-The Queen Charlotte Laying-in Hospital in Euston Road.
+in The Queen Charlotte Laying-in Hospital in Euston Road.
+She was baptised

-1850 at St Pancras but sadly died within
+in 1850 at St Pancras but sadly died

-the Old St Pancras Church Cemetery.
-The family had moved
+at the Old St Pancras Church Cemetery.
+The family had moved to nearby

-her parent's (George and Margarett Aitchison) home in
+back to her parent's (George and Margaret Aitchison) home in Princes

 Street St Pancras.

-George and Margaret Aitchison and thier married daughter
+find George and Margaret Aitchison and their married daughter Christiana

-Christiana Musgrove with her daughter Christiana but no sign of her husband
+Musgrove with her daughter Christiana but no sign of her husband Thomas

-Thomas Musgrove.
-Also in the household is the six year
+Musgrove.
+Also in the household is the six year old George Musgrove, son of Elizabeth Musgrove nee Aitchison who

-being shown as deceased, having had an occupation as
+Musgrove, the father being shown as deceased, having had an occupation

 Unfortunately Christiana